fbef0102/L4D1_2-Plugins/drop_secondary/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

+	* v2.9 (2026-7-25)
+		* Use gamedata to detect the exact moment a survivor is killed and get the hidden secondary weapon
+		* Optimize code

 	* v2.8 (2026-4-20)
 		* Update cvars
 		* Fix melee weapon sometimes drops from player who does not have melee weapon at all